nikshinde1996/design-pattern-cookbook/Prototype/README.md

 ### Problems with cloneable interfaces

 * Cloneable interfaces in many languages do not provide the deep copy feature, hence we might need to shallow copy the object recursivey to componse the entire object.
-* In java langguage, Cloneable is the marker interface, its does not contain any method.
+* In Java language, Cloneable is the marker interface, its does not contain any method.
 But still need to implement it to tell JVM that class in cloneable.
 * You cannot do the polymorphic clone operation.
 (We cannot cast something as cloneable)
 * The clone generally shares the state with the clones copy, hence if that state is immutable, we don't actually have two independent object.